If you’re unable to open a browser profile, it could be caused by several common reasons, such as:

 1.2 Confirm that your internet connection is stable and not restricted by a firewall or proxy.

-1.3 DICloak is currently supported on macOS 11 (macOS Big Sur or above) or later and Windows 10 or later.
-If your system version is lower than these versions, please consider upgrading or replacing your device to resolve the issue.
+1.4 Check if your system version is too low.
+DICloak currently supports macOS 11 (macOS Big Sur or higher) and later versions, as well as Windows 10 and higher.
+If your system version is lower than these requirements, consider upgrading your system or replacing the device to resolve the issue.

 2.Clear the cache folder